4ffy/aoc2024/README.md

 ## Languages

-In order of importance / consistency:
+Most of the time:

  - **Python**: Great for prototyping the others.
  - **Common Lisp**: My "challenge" language.
  - **C and/or C++**: Depending on the problem.
 Usually I do both if the solution is meaningfully different.
 (Sometimes C++ is just "C with std::vector.")

+Occasional:

  - **Rust**: Lots of the time a Rust solution is functionally identical to one of the above so the extra time spent isn't particularly enlightening.
  - **AWK**: Great for parsing early days, but once you hit graph structures and